ndnguru/tmdb-search-example/readme.md

 ## Overview
 This example single page application connects to the TMDB API to search for movies.
 The user may search form movies by entering search terms in a form.

-The search is performed asynchornously using GET requests to the TMDB API
+The search is performed asynchronously using GET requests to the TMDB API

 ##Implementation